 Paper 1: [40%] Voices in Speech and Writing

-This focuses on exploring an anthology of text-types and one stage play, such as 'A Streetcar Named Desire'
+This focuses on exploring an anthology of text-types and one modern stage play.

 Paper 2: [40%] Varieties in Language and Literature